Giant house spider: Biology and behaviour

 The webs built by the giant house spider are flat and messy with a funnel at one end.
 They do not contain sticky threads.
 The spider lurks in the funnel until a small invertebrate happens to get trapped in the web, at which point the spider runs out and attacks it.
 They usually build their webs in corners (on both the floor and ceiling), between boxes in basements, behind cupboards, in attics, or any other area that is rarely-disturbed by large animals or humans.
 They are also often found near window-openings.

-E. atrica normally lives for two or three years, but life-times of up to six years have been observed.
+Giant house spiders normally live for two or three years, but lifetimes of up to six years have been observed.
 While the female only leaves its nest to feed, males can often be seen wandering around houses during the late summer and early autumn looking for a mate.
-Males can be found from July to October, adult females occur all year.
+Males can be found from July to October; adult females occur all year.

 At least 60 spiderlings emerge from an egg-sac.
-Unusual for spiders, they are subsocial at this stage: They remain together for about a month, but do not co-operate in prey-capture.
+Unusually for spiders, they are subsocial at this stage: They remain together for about a month, but do not co-operate in prey-capture.
 The amount of cannibalism correlates with the amount of available food.
-E. atrica molts seven or eight times before reaching the immature adult state, and after a final molt reaches maturity.
+Giant house spiders molt seven or eight times before reaching the immature adult state, and after a final molt reach maturity.

 Like most spiders, it possesses venom to subdue its prey.
-Since E. atricas bites can penetrate human skin on occasion, the effects of agatoxin might be felt by bite-victims, though these spiders will not bite unless provoked.
+Since the giant house spider's bites can penetrate human skin, the effects of agatoxin might be felt by bite-victims, though these spiders will not bite unless provoked.
+The usual reaction is localized pain and swelling.

 Relationship with Eratigena agrestis

-A population of giant house spiders is popularly-thought to be a deterrent to the establishment of Eratigena agrestis, known in North-America as the "hobo spider", and considered by some to be more likely to bite humans.
+A population of giant house spiders is popularly thought to be a deterrent to the establishment of Eratigena agrestis, known in North America as the "hobo spider", and considered by some to be more likely to bite humans.
 Giant house spiders may compete with hobo spiders for the same resources.

-Hobo spiders grow no more than a body size of 15 mm long; whereas the larger female giant house spider can have a body size of 18 mm and has proportionately longer legs.
+Hobo spiders grow to a body size no more than 15 mm long; whereas the larger female giant house spider can have a body size of 18 mm and has proportionately longer legs.

 In popular culture

-Humorist David Sedaris has written about his relationship with E. atrica.
-His essay "April & Paris" documents his growing affection toward and domestic association with giant house spiders, particularly one named April.
+An essay "April & Paris" by humorist David Sedaris documents his growing affection toward and domestic association with giant house spiders, particularly one named April.
 The essay can be found in the collection When You Are Engulfed in Flames.